筑波大学 宇宙物理学研究室 森正夫

 Group members for this year and graduates

-Our team members are divided into current team members and graduated members.
-In addition, our group actively supports those who are aiming for active in any academic or non-academic fields after acquiring more advanced expertise in a PhD programme and advanced skills in simulation techniques, visualisation and data analysis.
-For example, we actively utilise the following programmes to support research activities and enhance career paths: the University of Tsukuba Dual Degree Programme, the University of Tsukuba Doctoral Student Support Project, and the JSPS Research Fellowships.
+Our research team actively supports individuals who, during their doctoral studies, have acquired advanced knowledge in physics, astronomy, and computational science, developed expertise in simulation techniques, visualisation, and data analysis, and are now pursuing excellence in academic or non-academic fields.
+We actively utilize the following programs to support research activities and enhance career paths: the University of Tsukuba Dual Degree Programme, the University of Tsukuba Doctoral Student Support Project, and the JSPS Research Fellowships.

 JSPS Research Fellowships

-The JSPS Fellowship is a system that gives outstanding young researchers in Japan the opportunity to devote themselves to research while independently choosing a research topic, etc. based on their own free ideas, and supports their research through research grants and scientific research funding.
+The JSPS Fellowship provides outstanding young researchers in Japan the opportunity to devote themselves to research while independently choosing a research topic based on their own ideas.
+It supports their research through grants and scientific research funding.

 The University of Tsukuba Doctoral Student Support Project

-This is a system to provide excellent University of Tsukuba doctoral course equivalent students with benefit-type support expenses (equivalent to living expenses and research expenses).
+This program provides excellent University of Tsukuba doctoral course students with benefit-type support expenses, equivalent to living and research expenses.

 The University of Tsukuba Dual Degree Programme

-This is a programme in which graduate students enrolled in the doctoral programme at the University of Tsukuba are also enrolled in a master's programme in another specialisation and obtain their respective degrees at the same time.
-Three students from our group have so far obtained a PhD (Science) in astrophysics and a simultaneous MSc (Engineering) in High Performance Computing.
-In addition, one student is currently using this scheme to simultaneously conduct research in Dark Matter and Machine Learning.
+This programme allows doctoral students at the University of Tsukuba to also enroll in a master's programme in another specialization, enabling them to obtain both degrees simultaneously.
+Three students from our group have obtained a PhD in astrophysics and an MSc in High Performance Computing through this programme.
+Additionally, one student is currently using this scheme to conduct research in Dark Matter and Machine Learning.

 Current Members